Bougainvillea grow very well in pots due to their favorable drainage conditions and with the right care can grow and flower for many years.

 Bougainvillea thrive in dryer, gritty soils in their native habitat and grow in a climate that typically has a deluge of rainfall followed by hot and dry conditions.

-Therefore to keep your potted bougainvillea healthy and free of fungal disease it is important to replicate this cycle of watering by giving the bougainvillea a really good drink then allowing the potting soil to dry out before watering again.
+Therefore to keep your potted bougainvillea healthy and free of fungal disease it is important to replicate this cycle of watering by giving the bougainvillea a really good drink and then allowing the potting soil to dry out before watering again.

 One of the most common reasons for bougainvillea dying is because they are overwatered so that the soil is consistently damp.